Dawoodoz/DFPSR/Source/DFPSR/README.md

 Since august 12 2017

-## Why use this software renderer instead of OpenGL
+## Why use this software renderer instead of OpenGL or Direct3D

 * No core dependencies, just a static library defining all rendering mathematically in C++.